petrovskimario/Spring-Security/README.md

 ### Prerequisites

 * Java JDK 11
+* MySQL

 ### Installing

 * Clone repo
 * Import the project in any IDE
+* Change application properties to your MySQL instance.

 ### Build and Start the project